anwesha-git/min-to-max/README.md

 # min_to_max Aggregate Function

-The min_to_max_agg aggregate function is a PostgreSQL extension designed to determine the minimum and maximum values of a column in a flexible manner.
+The `min_to_max_agg` aggregate function is a PostgreSQL extension that calculates the minimum and maximum values of a column and returns them as a formatted string.
 It operates on various data types such as integers, characters, floats, and more.
-This function returns the results as a formatted string, making it convenient to extract and display the range of values for a given column.

 For example: